 r.neighbors copies the GRASS color files associated with the input raster map layer for those output map layers that are based on the neighborhood average, median, mode, minimum, and maximum.
-Because standard deviation, variance, diversity, and interspersion are indices, rather than direct correspondents to input values, no color files are copied for these map layers.
+Because standard deviation, variance, diversity, and interspersion are indices, rather than direct correspondents to input category values, no color files are copied for these map layers.
 (The user should note that although the color file is copied for averaged neighborhood function output, whether or not the color file makes sense for the output will be dependent on the input data values.)

-g.region r.clump r.mapcalc r.mask r.mfilter r.support
+g.region, r.clump, r.mapcalc, r.mask, r.mfilter, r.support

-Michael Shapiro, U.S.Army Construction Engineering Research Laboratory r.nntool - Neural Network classification tool for raster maps.
-(GRASS Raster Program)
+Michael Shapiro, U.S. Army Construction Engineering Research Laboratory r.nntool r.nntool - Neural Network classification tool for raster maps.
+(GRASS Raster Command)